CazYokoyama/Open-Glider-Network-Groundstation/README.md

 ## Easy Installation

-* Download binary image and install ist with web-updater
+* Download binary image and install it with web-updater
 * Connect to Wifi OGN-XXXXXX with password 987654321
 * Type 192.168.1.1 in you browser and you will see a file-upload page
 * Upload index.html, update.html and style.css
 * You can alos upload a file called <ogn_conf.txt> with Wifi and Callsign configuration
 * Reset and connect again

+## Update / File Uploader

+Firmware updater can be reached at http://<ip>/update
+File uploader can be reached at http://<ip>/upload

+During the first start-up you will be automatically directed to the file upload page.
+After the html and css files have been uploaded, the T-Beam can be restarted.
+After that, the surface should be visible like the picture.

 ### ogn_conf.txt example